atrium-ui/atrium/README.md

 # Atrium Mono

-This repository contains a collection of framework agnostic and functional web-components.
+This repository contains a collection of framework agnostic and functional web-components for building Websites.

 ## Prerequisites